heid-lab/goflow/readme.md

 5. Preprocess the data by executing the `preprocessing.sh` script.
 This will generate the `data.pkl` file.
 Make sure to adjust the paths to the `.csv` and `.xyz` files inside the script as needed.

-The processed data, i.e. each reaction, is stored as a [PyG](https://pytorch-geometric.readthedocs.io/) object in a Python list will be available in the `data/RDB7/processed_data` directory as `data.pkl`.
+The processed data, i.e., each reaction, is stored as a [PyG](https://pytorch-geometric.readthedocs.io/) object in a Python list and is located in the `data/RDB7/processed_data` directory as `data.pkl`.

 ## Usage
 Each experiment has a separate shell script (.sh files).

-E.g. to train and test the model for all dataset splits run `bash train_test_all_splits.sh` in a unix shell.
+E.g. to train and test the model for all dataset splits, run `bash train_test_all_splits.sh` in a Unix shell.

 Modify the shell scripts as required to set custom paths for your input and output directories.
-Also edit the configuration files as needed.
+Also, edit the configuration files as needed.

 ## Acknowledgement